KevinTheMix/CheatSheets/Vim.md

 ## Modes

-    i = Switch to Insert
+Switch to Insert

+    i

-    Esc = Switch to Normal
+Switch to Normal

+    Esc

-    v = Switch to Visual
+Switch to Visual

+    v

 ## Insert